Commands are not distinguished from options except for the fact that only one command is allowed.

 Run in the foreground, sending logs to stderr, and listening on file descriptor 3, which must already be bound to a listening socket.
-This is useful when running under systemd or other similar process supervision schemes.
-This option is not supported on Windows.
+This option is deprecated and not supported on Windows.

 List the contents of the CRL cache on

 stdout.
 This is probably